benfrankel/bevy_jam_template/README.md

 To trigger a full release, navigate to `Actions` > `Release` > `Run workflow` in your GitHub repository.

+> [!NOTE]
-A web release is triggered automatically on every commit to `main`.
+> A web release runs automatically on every commit to `main`.

 # License

-The source code in this repository is licensed under any of the following at your option:
+The source code in this repository is licensed under either of the following at your option:

 - [CC0-1.0 License](./LICENSE-CC0-1.0.txt)
 - [0BSD License](./LICENSE-0BSD.txt)